 Order of Business at Annual Association Meetings: the order of business at Association meeting(s) shall be as follows: determine that a quorum is present (10% of active members, or 20 active members, whichever is greater); reading minutes of previous meeting; reports of Officers and Committees; Special Business; General Business; Election of Directors (if necessary); Installation of Officers (if necessary); Adjournment.
 The order of business may be modified and changed by proper motion and majority vote of membership.

 Article 12 - AMENDMENTS

-These bylaws and constitution may be amended by a 2/3 vote of the active membership present at any meeting, provided the notice of the proposed amendment has been given in writing to the Secretary and transmitted to active members thirty days before the meeting.
+These bylaws and constitution may be amended by a majority vote of the Board of Directors present at any meeting, provided the notice of the proposed amendment has been given in writing to the Board prior to the vote.